pagkly/Zed/Investopedia3/How Hoarding Works.md

 ### Silver Hoarding

-One of the most famous cases of hoarding occurred in the silver market in the 1970s and 80s when the Hunt brothers tried to hoard silver to [corner the market](https://www.investopedia.com/terms/c/corneramarket.asp).
+One of the most famous cases of hoarding occurred in the silver market in the 1970s and 80s when the Hunt brothers tried to hoard silver to [[corner the market]](https://www.investopedia.com/terms/c/corneramarket.asp).
 Nelson Bunker Hunt and William Herbert Hunt correctly predicted rising inflation, but they used excessive leverage and were ill-prepared when prices collapsed.

 During the 1970s, the Hunt brothers purchased most of the physical silver inventory available on the market and later moved into futures contracts.
 Silver was less than two dollars per ounce when they started in the 70s.
 By early 1980, the brothers managed to drive the price of silver to almost $50 per ounce.
 At that point, the Hunts were no longer able to borrow the money they needed to keep buying silver and pushing up the price.